-Basic genetics concepts including inheritance, pedigrees, coat color, performance traits, and diseases with a specific focus on examples and current issues as they relate to the horse.
+Our course will examine basic genetics concepts including inheritance, pedigrees, coat color, performance traits, and diseases with a specific focus on examples and current issues as they relate to the horse.

 Credits: 2.

 Prerequisites: ANS3384 "Genetic Improvement of Farm Animals", or equivalent.